top of page

 About the Artful Letter and the Calligraphy Guild of Pittsburgh

-Welcome to The Calligraphy Guild of Pittsburgh's exhibit at the Artists Hand.
-This exhibit features professional artists and people just starting to share their creativity, which is a beautiful thing.
-Calligraphy is all about the beauty of the page and the beauty of the words we use, the phrases we carefully pick.
+Welcome to The Calligraphy Guild of Pittsburgh's Exhibit at The Artists Hand!
+This exhibit features a mix of professional artists and newcomers eager to share their creativity.
+It’s a beautiful thing to see.
+Calligraphy is all about the elegance of the page and the words we choose.
+The phrases we pick matter.

-Two nationally-recognized calligraphers from the greater Pittsburgh region are among many guild-member artists displaying their calligraphic art in "The Artful Letter."
-Approximately 40 works priced for collectors who may wish to assemble a set or make gifts.
+Two nationally recognized calligraphers from the greater Pittsburgh region are among the many guild-member artists displaying their calligraphic art in "The Artful Letter."
+Approximately 40 works are priced for collectors who may wish to assemble a set or give gifts.
 This is a show for the mind and eye to do a joyful jig together.
-It's not what you say.
-It's how you say it.
-After years of developing their hand through persistent practice, these masters open fresh possibilities by knowing just how.
+It's not just what you say; it's how you say it.
+After years of honing their craft through persistent practice, these masters open fresh possibilities by knowing just how.

-Myrna Rosen, an instructor in the design department at Carnegie Mellon University, has taught calligraphy there for more than 40 years.
-Her art has been on display in many group exhibits and a solo gallery show.
-One of her most cherished honors was to inscribe the donors' names on stone in the chapel of Duquesne University.
-Her art has appeared in books and the journal, Letter Art Review.
+Myrna Rosen has taught calligraphy at Carnegie Mellon University for over 40 years.
+Her art has graced many group exhibits and a solo gallery show.
+One of her most cherished honors was inscribing donors' names on stone in the chapel of Duquesne University.
+Her work has appeared in books and the journal, Letter Art Review.
 She is the emeritus president of Calligraphy Guild Pittsburgh.

-Judy Melvin's career in the lettering arts included more than 16 years as a calligrapher at American Greetings where she designed cards combining words and her joyful art.
-She developed a line of greeting cards, several fonts based on her lettering, and designed many products for social entertaining.
-She has since expanded into the area of expressive and abstract art based on letter forms that has appeared in galleries and in Letter Arts Review.
+Judy Melvin spent over 16 years as a calligrapher at American Greetings, designing cards that blend words with joyful art.
+She developed a line of greeting cards and several fonts based on her lettering.
+Judy has since ventured into expressive and abstract art based on letter forms, showcased in galleries and Letter Arts Review.

-Read more below to learn more about the exhibit as well as the artists!
+Read more below to learn about the exhibit and the artists!

-It is our goal to showcase a wide array of calligraphy styles and levels of experience.
-Calligraphy is an art-form that is accessible to those who enjoy historic lettering styles or whimsical modern styles.
-Hand lettering pairs well with journaling, botanical art, bookmaking, gifts, card-making, framed pieces of art, and items to celebrate special events.
+Our goal is to showcase a wide array of calligraphy styles and levels of experience.
+Calligraphy is an art form accessible to anyone who enjoys historic lettering styles or whimsical modern designs.
+Hand lettering pairs well with journaling, botanical art, bookmaking, gifts, card-making, framed pieces of art, and items for special events.

-Calligraphy Guild Pittsburgh is a community of artists, enthusiasts, and calligraphy professionals located in and around the greater Pittsburgh region.
-Membership in the guild is open to anyone who shares an interest in the lettering arts.
-The guild provides a community in which calligraphers of all levels, from beginners to professionals, share experiences, ideas, and technical insights.
-Our classes, workshops, and play days are held between September and May.
-Thank you, Indiana Pennsylvania!
+The Calligraphy Guild Pittsburgh is a community of artists, enthusiasts, and calligraphy professionals located in and around the greater Pittsburgh region.
+Membership in the guild is open to anyone interested in the lettering arts.
+The guild fosters a community where calligraphers of all levels, from beginners to professionals, can share experiences, ideas, and technical insights.
+Our classes, workshops, and play days run from September to May.
+Thank you, Indiana, Pennsylvania!

 For more information: www.calligraphypittsburgh.org